 At CaVA, we believe in the humanistic values of architecture, and the power of architecture to enhance our experiences.
 We believe that poetry can be found as much in noble works of architecture as in common spaces and everyday materials.
 And we believe that the process of design deeply affects the product.
 That the process should be one of shared discovery, invention, and fun.

-Charles and Kelly are committed to a practice that allows them to work collaboratively with clients, consultants and users to create memorable projects.
+We are committed to a practice that us to work collaboratively with our clients, consultants, and the users to create memorable places.
 Maintaining partner-level involvement throughout each project is fundamental to the success of CaVA and its clients.
 The long list of repeat clients is evidence of the dedicated and personal level of service provided.
-Charles and Kelly place the highest value on design, construction and management, and also fundamentally understand that buildings are for the people they serve and the activities they house.
+We place the highest value on design, construction, and management, and also fundamentally understand that buildings are for the people they serve and the activities they house.
 Our practice specializes in updating and re-visioning spaces where people work and interact; making the most of today’s technology and approaches while emphasizing community and comfort with a seamless approach to architecture, systems, and furnishings.
-The best projects reflect the shared values of the clients, the users and the design team.
+The best projects reflect the shared values of the clients, the users, and the design team.

-Kelly and Charles are LEED Accredited Professionals with experience in helping certify and design more than 20 LEED Certified projects.
+We are LEED Accredited Professionals with experience in helping certify and design more than 20 LEED Certified projects.
 While CaVA is young, the leadership is very experienced and brings enthusiasm and gravitas to the table.
-CaVA is a certified Women Owned Business Enterprise, a Small Business with Pennsylvania’s DGS.
+CaVA is a certified Women-Owned Business Enterprise, a Small Business with Pennsylvania’s DGS.
 We are a proud and active member firm of the American Institute of Architects.